Google’s Music Transformer can generate piano melodies that don’t sound half bad

 “The Transformer, a sequence model based on self-attention, has achieved compelling results in many generation tasks that require maintaining long-range coherence,” the paper’s authors write.
 “This suggests that self-attention might also be well-suited to modeling music.”

 As the team explains, producing long pieces of music remains a challenge for AI because of its structural complexity; most songs contain multiple motifs, phrases, and repetition that neural networks have a tough time picking up on.
-And while previous work has managed to channel some of the self-reference observable in works composed by humans, it’s relied on absolute timing signals, making it poorly suited for keeping track of themes that are based on relative distances and recurring intervals.
+And while previous work has managed to channel some of the self-reference observable in works composed by humans, it has relied on absolute timing signals, making it poorly suited for keeping track of themes that are based on relative distances and recurring intervals.

-Their solution is Music Transformer, an “attention-based” neural network that creates “expressive” performances directly without first generating a score.
+The team’s solution is Music Transformer, an “attention-based” neural network that creates “expressive” performances directly without first generating a score.
 By using an event-based representation and a technique known as relative attention, the Music Transformer is able not only to focus more on relational features, but generalize beyond the length of training samples with which it’s supplied.
 And because it’s less memory-intensive, it’s also able to generate longer musical sequences.

-In tests, when primed with Chopin’s Black-Key Etude, Music Transformer produced a song that was consistent in style throughout and contained multiple phrases sourced from the motif.
+In tests, when primed with Chopin’s Black Key Etude, Music Transformer produced a song that was consistent in style throughout and contained multiple phrases sourced from the motif.
 By contrast, two previous algorithms — Performance RNN and Transformer — provided the same primer either lacked a discernable structure completely or failed to maintain a structure.

-Here’s Music Transformer riffing on the above-mentioned Black-Key Etude:
+Here’s Music Transformer riffing on the above-mentioned Black Key Etude:

 And here’s it generating songs without a primer: